jbms/sphinx-immaterial/docs/customization.rst

                 ],
             }

-    .. tab-item:: Using a JSON file
+    .. md-tab-item:: Using a JSON file
-        :class-label: sd-font-weight-light

         .. hint::
             Remember to set ``"version_dropdown": True`` in the conf.py file's `html_theme_options` `dict`.